wd-coder-111/yuki-3.0/README.md

 Welcome to the **Advanced Link Sharing Bot**! 🚀

 This bot is designed to help you **keep your channels safe** from copyright issues while sharing links in a simple and secure manner.
-Whether you are a content creator, manager, or just want to ensure that your content stays protected, this bot has got your back! 💪
+If you just want to ensure that your content stays protected, this bot has got your back! 💪

 ---